zfjohnson/Movie-Mindread/README.md

    - 3 Medium difficulty facts
    - 3 Easy difficulty facts

-2. Facts are revealed one at a time, starting with hard difficulty
+2. Facts are revealed one at a time, getting easier as the game progresses
 3. Players can guess the movie at any time
 4. Points are awarded based on:
-   - How quickly the correct guess is made
+   - How quickly the correct guess is made (# of attempts)
    - How many trivia facts were revealed
    - The difficulty level of revealed facts